ande3577/stm32f0-discovery-gnuarm-template/README.md

 5. extra/
    * This contains a procedure file used to write the image to the board via OpenOCD
    * **Abstracting the extra folder:** the .cfg file in the extra folder may be placed anywhere so that multiple projects can use one file.
-Just change the OPENOCD_PROC_FILE variable in the Make file to match the new location.
+Just change the include directories in the project configuration to match the new location.

 ##Debugging the board